History of attention deficit hyperactivity disorder: Charles Bradley

 In 1937, the physician and psychiatrist Charles Bradley studied hyperactive children in Emma Pendleton Bradley Home in East Providence, Rhode Island.
-He examined not only kids with residual brain damage caused by encephalitis, but also kids with "emotional problems".
+He examined not only individuals with residual brain damage caused by encephalitis, but also children with "emotional problems".
 He used pneumoencephalograms to study the children's brain abnormalities, but the exams would result in severe headaches for the patients.
 Bradley tried to treat the headaches by stimulating the patients choroid plexus with benzedrine, “the most potent stimulant available at the time”.
 The amphetamine didn't relive the headaches, but it caused striking improvement in performance in some of the children.
 Bradley then started a systematic trial in 30 children, and half of them had improvements at school.
 He then theorized that the amphetamines may have stimulated the central nervous system, increasing the children's capability for inhibition.
 He then studied the children most affected by the drug, and described symptoms similar to what today is understood as ADHD.
 Bradley is considered the first to treat ADHD.